FL State of Affairs so Dire, Governor Rick Scott Declares Public Health Emergency

 Millions of Americans Are Addicted to Painkillers

 According to officials, every two hours, someone in south Florida experiences an opioid-induced overdose.
 The opioid crisis is impacting families and inidviduals regardless of background or socioeconomic status.
-That’s why at the Florida House Experience, we are helping people retrain their brains and live meaningful, clean, substance-free lives.
+That’s why at FHE Health, we are helping people retrain their brains and live meaningful, clean, substance-free lives.

 To Learn More About Our Comprehensive Treatment Options, Click Here.